-In order to maximize the MHF tuning range of the ECDL, we must first determine $\beta = \Delta v / \Delta I{LD}$ for our free-running diodes, and $\alpha = \Delta v / \Delta V{PZT}$ .
-For the former, we vary the injection current $I{LD}$ in small steps and record the frequency v on a wavelength-meter (Bristol Instruments 621A, resolution ~60MHz).
-The measured values of $\beta$ are within the range -1.4 GHz/mA to -2.4 GHz/mA for each of the different diodes we tested, and we estimate the measurement accuracy to be 0.1 GHz/mA. $\beta$ varies as a function of $I{LD}$ .
-To determine $\alpha$ , we mount the diode in the external cavity, and measure the output power of the laser as a function of $V{PZT}$ .
+In order to maximize the MHF tuning range of the ECDL, we must first determine $\beta = \Delta v / \Delta I{LD}$ for our free-running diodes, and $\alpha = \Delta v / \Delta V{PZT}$.
+For the former, we vary the injection current I{LD} in small steps and record the frequency v on a wavelength-meter (Bristol Instruments 621A).
+The measured values of β are within the range -1.4 GHz/mA to -2.4 GHz/mA for different diodes we tested, and we estimate the measurement accuracy to be 0.1 GHz/mA.
+To determine α , we mount the diode in the external cavity, and measure the output power of the laser as a function of V{PZT} .
 We show an example of this measurement in Fig. 2.
-Changing the external cavity length $L_e$ by varying $V{PZT}$ , while holding the injection current fixed, tunes the external cavity mode frequency across the peak of the internal cavity mode.
+Changing the external cavity length L_e by varying V{PZT} , while holding the injection current fixed, tunes the external cavity mode frequency across the peak of the internal cavity mode.
 The output power is maximized when the external and internal mode frequencies are the same, but decreases as the mismatch increases.
 Mode hops occur when the shift in the external mode frequency exceeds half the FSR of the external cavity.
 At this point, the adjacent external mode has moved closer to the peak of the internal mode, and the laser oscillation hops to this new mode.
 In the green curve (solid line) of Fig. 2, these mode hops are seen at each of the minima, which are spaced by one free spectral range (FSR) of approximately 10 GHz.
-The corresponding change in $V{PZT}$ yields $\alpha \sim 1.5$ GHz/V near the center of this figure.
-The voltage spacing between peaks varies with $V{PZT}$ due to the nonlinear behavior of the PZT.
-The 12 mode hops recorded for the scan of 86 V, together with the 10 GHz FSR of the ECDL, suggests that a maximum scan range of $\Delta v{max} \sim$ 120 GHz (= 12 x FSR) should be possible for this example.
-Indeed, concurrent scanning of $I{LD}$ and $V{PZT}$ yields the red curve (dotted line) in Fig. 2.
+The corresponding change in V{PZT} yields $\alpha \sim 1.5$ GHz/V near the center of this figure.
+The voltage spacing between peaks varies with V{PZT} due to the nonlinear behavior of the PZT.
+The 12 mode hops recorded for the scan of 86 V corresponds to a maximum scan range of the external cavity of $\Delta v{max} \sim 120$ GHz (= 12 x FSR) for this example.
+For MHF tuning of the laser frequency, the amplitude of the injection current ramp must be $\Delta I{LD,max} = \Delta v{max} / \beta$.
+Concurrent scanning of I{LD} and V{PZT} yields the red curve (dotted line) in Fig. 2.
 The absence of peaks and valleys in this data is characteristic MHF tuning of the output frequency.
 This is confirmed by the smooth variation of the output frequency of the laser as measured with an optical wavelength meter.
-The nonlinear behavior of the output power when $V{PZT}$ is less than 15 V may be due to the variation of $\alpha$ and $\beta$ over the long frequency scan and coupled cavity effects of the internal and external cavities.
-We have used this procedure to obtain MHF scan of over 120 GHz for all the diodes that we used, and up to 137 GHz for one of the diodes as discussed in the next section.
+We have used this procedure to obtain MHF scan of over 120 GHz for all the diodes that we used, and up to 141 GHz for one of the diodes as discussed in the next paragraph.